Public Law Experts at Irwin Mitchell instructed to bring a major legal challenge

 Expert Opinion“This is obviously a very important issue and one which affects thousands of people’s access to much needed, potentially life-saving local NHS hospital services.
 This is why it is crucial that any decision made in respect of those services, is made correctly and lawfully.

-Read more about Irwin Mitchell's expertise in judicial review cases.
+Read more about Irwin Mitchell's expertise in Judicial Review matters.